melina-diaz/melina-diaz.github.io/_posts/2026-04-11-News-Topic-Analysis.md

 <br>

 ## Observations
 - There are not only relationships between the words and the categories, but also relationships between categories and other categories.
-Some categories live on the ends of the spectrum, while others are sharing vocabulary.
+Some categories live on the ends of the spectrum, while others significantly overlap.
 Health and World are the closest pair, while Entertainment and Sports are the farthest apart.
 (This is easier to notice in the 3D graph rather than the 2D.)
 In fact, Science, Health, World, and Nation are all clustered together, suggesting there are a lot of overlapping words between these categories.
 In the context of August 2020, that makes sense and is supported by the most frequent words within the cluster being "coronavirus" (5566 times), "vaccine" (1533), and "covid" (1397).

 - Categories can be defined by the highest frequency words that are unique to the category.